mattvenn/kicad/scripts/README.md

+# export_pcb.py: exports kicad board files to gerbers with pdf overview doc

+* copy and adjust config.rc to the kicad project dir
+* run ./export_pcb.py - will auto detect kicad_pcb files
+* will auto create an auto-fab directory and zip it

-# Put farnell numbers in schematic
+# processBom.py: Put farnell numbers in schematic

 * `prefs -> options -> template field names`
 * `add`